English: Preparation for Secondary School Teaching (39 Credits)

 Note: The English Department strongly recommends that students take at least one modern or contemporary literature course.

-Please use the English: Preparation for Secondary School Teaching checklist to help plan and monitor your progress in the major.
+Please use the English: Preparation for Secondary Teaching checklist to help plan and monitor your progress in the major.